AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-U585I-IOT02A-BG96.md

     - In the **Projects** field, select **Anjay-freertos-client-B-U585I-IOT02A-BG96** and click **Finish**.
     ![Import project](images/import.png "Import project")
 0. In the Project Explorer, navigate to the **Anjay-freertos-client-B-U585I-IOT02A-BG96** project:
-    - Right-click on the project name and select **Build Project**.
-Choose "Debug" configuration.
+    - Choose "Debug" configuration and build the project by right-clicking on the project name and selecting **Build Project**.
 The build should take less than one minute to complete.
-    - After the build is finished, right-click on the project name, select **Run As** and click the **1 STM32 Cortex-M C/C++ Application** option.
-    - In the **Launch Configuration Selection**, choose the **Anjay-freertos-client-B-U585I-IOT02A-BG96** option and click **OK**.
-0. After the build and run are complete, the board is flashed with compiled binary.
+    - After the build is finished in `/Anjay-freertos-client-B-U585I-IOT02A-BG96/Debug/` directory `Anjay-freertos-client-B-U585I-IOT02A-BG96.bin` file should appear.

+## Flash the board

+0. To flash the board, open your **File manager** and drag the downloaded `.bin` file to your **DIS_U585AI** external device.
+0. You will see a blinking diode on your board.
+The diode stops blinking as soon as the flashing is finished.

 ## Connect to the LwM2M Server